-Hector Barsali took advantage of the first public tour of Execution Rocks offered in early July of 2009 by its new owners.
-A resident of nearby Bayside, Barsali served as a Coast Guard keeper at Execution Rocks in 1961.
-Barsali recalls that the station was staffed by five men, with three on and two off.
-“It’s very nostalgic for me,” remarked Barsali.
-"I’m a little choked up.”
+Hector Barsali took advantage of the first public tour of Execution Rocks offered in July 2009 by its new owners.
+A resident of nearby Bayside, Barsali served as a Coast Guard keeper at Execution Rocks in 1961 and recalled that the station was staffed during his service by five men, with three on and two off.
+“It’s very nostalgic for me,” remarked Barsali after examining the lighthouse.
+“I’m a little choked up.”

 Participants in the tour were required to wear breathing masks to protect against peeling lead paint and mold in the keepers’ quarters, but this minor inconvenience was well worth the opportunity to set foot in the lighthouse that hadn’t been lived in since 1978.